 The concept of “public performance” is central to copyright and is the main issue of protection for these intellectual properties.
 Most of the people working in movie productions depend upon royalties as a major portion of their income.
 Public Performance Rights are not broadcast rights.
 These rights are intended for use when the projector and audience are in the same room.

 Yes, if you are an educational institution with a secure, password protected media server, you may purchase the Digital Streaming License (DSL) for our films to host for online viewing by authorized users of your institution only (not publicly available, not downloadable).

 Any license with a DVD or a DSL is perpetual for the life of the media (if you lose the DVD, we can sell you a replacement after confirming your original license).
-Community screening licenses are one-time use.
+Community and corporate screening licenses are one-time use.
 And our Annual Streaming Subscriptions renew annually.

 Unless you are a school or camp, our licenses are per-event.
 Under a single-use license, you may host one or two screenings at a single location on the same day (i.e. a matinee and an evening screening).
 Beyond that, we offer discounted license fees for multiple screenings hosted by the same organization.

 Our license prices vary, depending on the type of organization and size of the event.
 For pricing information please visit our host a screening page to learn more about the license that is best for your group.